fracerma/task-tmdb-feedel/README.md

             /search/person
             /genre/movie
             /movie/:id
-For the porpouse of the task it has been implemented an API that is used by a simple Single Page Application to show some possible usage of th TMDB API
+For the porpouse of the task it has been implemented an API that is used by a simple Single Page Application to show some possible usage of the TMDB API.